Reverse Lookup List by Purpose

 *You can add Vket OnBooth Trigger by adding the Udon Behaviour component to an empty object and then selecting it from the dropdown menu.

-*Vket OnBooth Trigger cannot be used with other exhibition formats or submission methods.
+*Vket OnBooth Trigger cannot be used with Item Exhibitions or with Web / Vket Booth Maker Upload.

 Click here to expand

-The method for setting up links to e-commerce sites that sell products varies depending on the exhibition format and submission method.
+The method for setting up links to product sales pages varies depending on the submission method and exhibition format.

-There are restrictions on e-commerce site addresses that can be specified as links for each method.
+There are restrictions on the addresses that can be specified as links for every method.
+The restrictions differ depending on the submission method and exhibition format.

 - For Space Exhibitions using Unity Upload:

-- You can set up links to e-commerce sites by using VketURLOpener.
+- You can set up links to web pages on domains designated by the Vket staff by using VketURLOpener.

 - You can also set up links to the circle catalog page by using VketCirclePageOpener.
-By registering products in the circle catalog, you can direct users to an e-commerce site.
+By registering products in the circle catalog, you can direct users to each sales page.

 - *Both can be placed in your scene via VketTools.

 - When uploading from Vket Booth Maker, you can set up links to the circle catalog page by using "price tag items."
-By registering products in the circle catalog, you can direct users to an e-commerce site.
+By registering products in the circle catalog, you can direct users to each sales page.

 - For Item Exhibitions:

-- You can only set one URL to an e-commerce site by specifying the URL on VketTools.
+- You can set only one link to a sales page by specifying the product page link in VketTools.

-- If you do not specify a URL, it will link to the circle catalog.
-By registering products in the circle catalog, you can direct users to an e-commerce site.
+- The circle name in the UI placed alongside the exhibit links to the circle catalog.
+By registering products in the circle catalog, you can direct users to each sales page.

-- In addition, you can direct users to e-commerce sites by displaying URLs as images on the exhibits or by placing QR code images.
+- In addition, you can direct users to sales pages by displaying URLs as images on the exhibits or by placing QR code images.

 Click here to expand

-The method for setting up links to e-commerce sites that sell products varies depending on the exhibition method and format.
+The method for setting up links to the circle catalog page varies depending on the submission method and exhibition format.

 - For Space Exhibitions using Unity Upload:

-You can set up links to the circle catalog page by using VketCirclePageOpener.
-By registering products in the circle catalog, you can direct users to an e-commerce site.
+- You can set up links to the circle catalog page by using VketCirclePageOpener.
+By registering products in the circle catalog, you can direct users to each sales page.

 - When uploading from Vket Booth Maker, you can set up links to the circle catalog page by using "price tag items."
-By registering products in the circle catalog, you can direct users to an e-commerce site.
+By registering products in the circle catalog, you can direct users to each sales page.

 - For Item Exhibitions:

-- If you do not set a URL to an e-commerce site on VketTools, it will link to the circle catalog.
-By registering products in the circle catalog, you can direct users to an e-commerce site.
+- The circle name in the UI placed alongside the exhibit links to the circle catalog.
+By registering products in the circle catalog, you can direct users to each sales page.

 Click here to expand

-*Setting up links to VRChat group pages is not possible with other exhibition formats.
+*Setting up links to VRChat group pages is not possible with Item Exhibitions.

 - For Space Exhibitions using Unity Upload: